 The name of the settlement was changed to Christchurch when the church was built in the 11th century.
 According to legend St Catherines Hill was chosen for the site of a church.
 Each evening the builders would finish work but when they came back the next morning the building work was undone and the materials were moved somewhere else.
 One day a beam was cut too short and a stranger miraculously lengthened it.
 The builders decided the stranger must have been Jesus Christ so they moved the site of the church and changed the name of the town to Christchurch.

 At the time of the Domesday book Christchurch probably had a population of around 170, which made it a fairly large village for that time.
 Christchurch had one watermill, which ground grain to flour for the inhabitants.

 To us Medieval Christchurch would seem very small.
-It probably had a population of less than 1,000 people.
-However in those days towns were usually very small.
+It probably had a population of fewer than 1,000 people.
+However, in those days towns were usually very small.

 From 1307 Christchurch sent 2 MPs to parliament.
 The number was reduced to 1 in 1832.

 CHRISTCHURCH IN THE 16th CENTURY AND 17th CENTURY

 In the early 16th century a writer said that Christchurch was 'situated in a desolate place in a very barren country, out and far from all highways, in an angle or a corner (between 2 rivers), having no woods or commodious country about it, no good town near but only the said poor town of Christchurch which is a very poor town and slenderly inhabited'.
 Christchurch probably had a population of around 1,000 and was in a sparsely populated area.